-In recent years, the issue of character development has become a prevalent one faced by all institutions (Schreuder, 2011) such that schools and colleges have sought to develop curricula to enhance students' character.
-Formal educational institutions are one category of organizations that have pursued this goal (Anwar, 2016), as schools have the role, resources, and cultural capital of the powerful to shape students' experiences (Chang & Chou, 2015; Lareau, 1987; Lickona, 1996).
+Keywords: Affective domain, elementary school, character education, scientific method INTRODUCTION In recent years, the issue of character development has become a prevalent one faced by all institutions (Schreuder, 2011) such that schools and colleges have sought to develop curricula to enhance students' character.
+Formal educational institutions are one category of organizations that 1548 have pursued this goal (Anwar, 2016), as schools have the role, resources, and cultural capital of the powerful to shape students' experiences (Chang & Chou, 2015; Lareau, 1987; Lickona, 1996).

 Activities in the classroom affect and change students (Tinto, 1987); thus, it is necessary to integrate the values of society into their formal education (Owour, 2008).
 It is difficult, however, for schools to create programs that lead to character education and to measure the success of these programs (Schaps et al., 2001).
 Learning in schools should not only be oriented to domain-oriented (cognitive) academic activities, but also to the affective domain of social, emotional, and ethical competence.

-This can be done by scientific method, where scientific method has been used only by teachers in the field of natural science.
-The scientific method is built on the understanding of the theories of the constructivist Piaget (1968), as well as Ausubel (1968)'s theory of meaningful learning.
+This be by method, scientific has used only by teachers in the field of natural the understanding of the theories of the constructivist Piaget (1968), as well as Ausubel (1968)'s theory of meaningful learning.
 Bruner (Carin & Sund, 1975) posited that people only learn and develop the mind through discoveries that will strengthen memory retention.

 Vygotsky (1990), a social constructivist, believed that cognitive learners will be developed at the moment when the teacher provides scaffolding through interaction with peers.
-Scientific methods are applied in class and group so that students can build knowledge and develop their character.
+Scientific are in and group so that students can build knowledge and develop their character.
 Value education scaffolds social and emotional learning, develops peer group friendships, and promotes a sense of "togetherness" as the basis for the classroom community (Oers & Hannikainen, 2001).
-According to Woolfolk (2004), cognitive development was influenced by maturity, activity, and social transmission.
-With the activities that form the scientific method, cognitive and character learners will develop in tandem.
+According to Woolfolk (2004), cognitive activity, and social transmission.

+With the cognitive and character learners will develop in tandem.
 Through the method, where students work together to conduct research, as well as through discussion, the teacher can create a moral community.
 Such a community is characterized as one where students respect and care for one another such that mutual respect exists within the group, and where a democratic environment exists in the classroom such that students are involved in decision making.
-Teachers train the students on a moral discipline, using the creation and application of the rules as an opportunity to promote moral reasoning, self-control, and respect for others, as well as to teach values through the curriculum using academic subjects (Cheung & Lee, 2010).

-Character education involves values education or religious education, which must teach the scientific method (Kirschenbaum, 2000).
+Teachers train the students on a moral discipline, using the creation and application of the rules as an opportunity to promote moral reasoning, self-control, and respect for others, as well as to teach values through the curriculum 2010).
+Character education involves values education or religious education, which must teach the scientific method

+(Kirschenbaum, 2000).

 Character education has the educational value of helping students to develop dispositions to act in ways that definitely.
-The role of schools that stand out with regard to the formation of character can be characterized as follows:

-"to build on and supplement the values children have already begun to develop by offering further exposure to a range of values that are current in society (such as equal opportunities and respect for diversity); and to help children to reflect on, make sense of and apply their own developing values' (Halstead & Taylor, 2000, p.
+The role of schools that stand out with regard to the formation of character can be characterized as follows: "to build on and supplement the values children have already begun to develop by offering further exposure to a range of values that are current in society (such as opportunities and respect for diversity); and to help children to reflect on, make sense of and apply their own developing values' (Halstead & Taylor, 2000, p.
 169).